dr-polachan/Embedded-Systems-by-Dr.-Polachan/README.md

 # embedded-systems-design-course
-Course offered by Prof. Kurian Polachan at IIIT-Bangalore.
+Course offered by Prof. Polachan at IIIT-Bangalore.